alexboots/flexbox-cheatsheet/README.md

     align-self: <see all options for align-items>
   }

-Flex wrap:
+Wrapping items:
+  {
+    flex-wrap:
       nowrap:       Every item is fit to a single line.
       wrap:         Items wrap around to additional lines.
       wrap-reverse: Items wrap around to additional lines in reverse.
+  }

+Shorthand for using flex-direction with flex-wrap flex-flow is a shorthand for flex-direction and flex-wrap.
+    Just makes it so you can put them both on the same line instead of having to declare both.

+  {
+    flex-flow: <flex-direction> <flex-wrap>
+  }

+Declare how multiple lines  of content should be spaced {
+    align-content:
+      flex-start:    Lines are packed at the top of the container.
+      flex-end:      Lines are packed at the bottom of the container.
+      center:        Lines are packed at the vertical center of the container.
+      space-between: Lines display with equal spacing between them.
+      space-around:  Lines display with equal spacing around them.
+      stretch:       Lines are stretched to fit the container.
+  }
 ```